U.S. Congress moves toward approving Biden's defense secretary pick | Politics

 U.S. Congress moves toward approving Biden's defense secretary pick

-The U.S. House of Representatives is expected to approve a waiver on Thursday that would help clear the way for President Joe Biden's nominee, retired Army General Lloyd Austin, to serve as defense secretary.
-The House and Senate, both controlled by Biden's fellow Democrats, must back a waiver for Austin to assume the post because he has not been out of the military for at least seven years, a rule meant to safeguard civilian control of the U.S. armed forces.
+The U.S. House of Representatives approved a waiver on Thursday that helps clear the way for President Joe Biden's nominee, Lloyd Austin, to serve as defense secretary despite having retired as an army general in 2016.
+The House approved the waiver by 326 to 78, far more than the majority necessary to waive a provision of a law on civilian control of the U.S. military that requires a seven-year wait after retirement before active-duty military can lead the Department of Defense.

+The Senate began voting on Austin shortly afterward.
+Approval, which is expected, would mean Austin could be confirmed and sworn in on Thursday.
+He would be the first Black U.S. Secretary of Defense.

-The Senate Armed Services Committee approved the waiver for Austin on Thursday, setting up a vote in the full Senate as soon as later in the day.
+The Senate Armed Services Committee approved the waiver and Austin's nomination earlier on Thursday by unanimous voice vote.
 Ahead of the vote set for Thursday afternoon, Austin held a briefing with Democratic and Republican House members to discuss the importance of civilian control of the military.

 The House Armed Services Committee had planned a hearing on the waiver issue, but could not do so quickly enough because the panel's membership in the newly elected Congress has not been made final.
-"Secretary-designate Austin understands that some members had reservations about his nomination given the need for a waiver, and his willingness to have an open dialogue with Congress is a testament to the kind of leader he is and will be once his historic confirmation is complete," Armed Services Committee chairman Adam Smith said in a statement.
+Democrats - who now control both the House and Senate - have said they want to do everything possible to get Biden's key security aides into place as quickly as possible, overcoming concerns about civilian control of the military.

-If confirmed by the Senate to the post, Austin would become the first Black defense secretary.
-Democratic House leaders have said they expect the House to approve the waiver despite concern from some lawmakers in both parties about the need to protect civilian control of the military.
-Former President Donald Trump's first defense secretary, retired Marine Corps General Jim Mattis, also needed - and received - a waiver.
+Biden took office on Wednesday.
+Congress has only approved waivers for recently retired nominees twice before, but the last time was only four years ago, when former President Donald Trump's first defense secretary, retired Marine Corps General Jim Mattis, also needed - and received - a waiver.

-"Civilian control of the military is not an issue for us, it is a value, it is a principle," House Speaker Nancy Pelosi told a news conference.
-Pelosi also expressed confidence that the Senate would confirm Austin as Pentagon chief once the waiver is approved, calling him "a highly qualified and well-respected leader with over 40 years of decorated service."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)